vimeo/VIMNetworking/README.md

 1. Configure linker settings.
 Navigate to Build Settings again.
 Under “Other Linker Flags”, add ‘-ObjC’.

+1. Add the `vimeo-api-root.cer` certificate file to your Xcode project.
+This can be found in `VIMNetworking/Networking/Certificate/vimeo-api-root.cer`.
+This is necessary to enable certificate pinning.

 ## Initialization

 On app launch, configure `VIMSession` with your client key, secret, and scope strings.